-Prior to developing her civil litigation practice, Elizabeth served as a deputy district attorney, where she was recognized for her jury trial record.
-Particularly, she was recognized for taking the most cases to verdict during a designated time period.
+Liz started her legal career by serving as a deputy district attorney.
+There, she was recognized for her jury trial record for taking the most cases to verdict during a designated time period.

 - LaMonica v.
-Consumer Products Company – Secured a defense verdict for a worldwide consumer products company in a personal injury mesothelioma case alleging exposure from a personal care product allegedly tainted with asbestos and asbestos-containing joint compound products used on the job.
+Consumer Products Company – Secured a defense verdict for a worldwide consumer products company in a personal injury mesothelioma case claiming exposure from a personal care product allegedly contaminated with asbestos and asbestos-containing joint compound products used on the job.
 After more than three months of trial, the jury returned a resounding 12-0 decision for our client.

 - Kiener vs. Alfa Laval, Inc. et al – Secured a summary judgment for a trailer manufacturer client against dual plaintiffs, who were each claiming injuries from component parts purportedly affixed to client’s equipment.

 - Ball vs. Astra Flooring Company, et al – Secured a summary judgment for a decking contractor client by dismantling the plaintiffs’ theory that client bears liability under an “Enterprise Theory of Liability.”